Spoilers For ‘General Hospital’ Suggest That Finn Puts His Relationship With Anna At Risk

 At least some of this action is slated to be shown during the episode airing on Wednesday, February 12.
 According to SheKnows Soaps, Peter will spend time connecting with Emma while Robert gets confrontational.

-Apparently, when Finn sees Peter alone with Violet in the days ahead, he hits his limit.
-General Hospital spoilers detail that this will lead to a confession from Anna that she hid information about Peter from the PCPD and this prompts a major argument between Anna and Finn.
+Apparently, when Finn sees Peter alone with Violet, he hits his limit.
+General Hospital spoilers detail that this will lead to a confession from Anna that she hid information about Peter from the PCPD, prompting a major argument between Anna and Finn.

-General Hospital spoilers reveal that soon, Finn will decide the share what he knows with a couple of very interested parties: Sam and Jason.
+General Hospital spoilers reveal that soon, Finn will decide to share what he knows with a couple of very interested parties: Sam and Jason.

 Can Anna and Finn survive the implosion that seems to be on the way with Peter and his presence in Port Charles?
 Will Hayden soon return to town to reunite with Violet and face those ongoing sparks she and Finn continue to have?
-General Hospital spoilers hint that things are going to get intense with this storyline and fans cannot wait.
+General Hospital spoilers hint that things are going to get intense with this storyline.